Caesars Entertainment, Caesars Acquisition amend merger deal

-(Reuters) - Caesars Entertainment Corp and Caesars Acquisition Co have amended their proposed merger agreement, which is intertwined with the $18 billion bankruptcy of the casino company's main operating unit, the companies said on Monday.
+WILMINGTON, Del (Reuters) - Caesars Entertainment Corp (CZR.O) and Caesars Acquisition Co (CACQ.O) have amended their proposed merger agreement, which is intertwined with the $18 billion bankruptcy of the casino company's main operating unit, the companies said on Monday.

 The operating unit, Caesars Entertainment Operating Co Inc, or CEOC, received approval from a U.S. Bankruptcy judge last month to begin seeking votes from creditors on its plan to restructure its debt and exit bankruptcy.